MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Netherlands/how-to-set-up-certificates-for-use-with-digipoort.md

 ---
-    title: How to Process Response Messages from Tax Authorities | Microsoft Docs
+    title: How to Process Response Messages from Tax Authorities
     description: When you submit a VAT or ICP declaration to the tax authorities electronically, they will process the declaration and send you a message in response.
     services: project-madeira
     documentationcenter: ''
     author: SorenGP

-    ms.service: dynamics365-financials
+    ms.prod: "dynamics-nav-2017"
     ms.topic: article
     ms.devlang: na
     ms.tgt_pltfrm: na